truecharts/website/docs/manual/guides/add-storage.md

 - You can use a folder mapped to the container or memory (``emptyDir``).
 - You can directly link an NFS share (``NFS Share``) to your app storage.

 You can choose during [App Installation](https://truecharts.org/manual/guides/Installing-an-App/) to use a PVC to store all of your app's data, or manually assign a hostpath.
-Some apps will also let you specify hostpaths in its chart configuration for certain folders.

-**Note:**  We only provide support for apps using **PVC** for core app storage, but you can always add additional hostpaths for other storage, such as your media.
+**Note:**  We only provide support for apps using **PVC** for core app storage, often named "config", but you can always add additional hostpaths for other storage, such as your media.

-## Adding app storage
+## Adding additional app storage

-Even if an app doesn't let you specify a hostpath in its chart config, you can always **add additional app storage** through hostpaths which are linked to a local path on the app (e.g linking ``/mnt/tank/pool/folder`` to ``/media/folder``).
+Even if an app doesn't let you specify a hostpath in its chart config, the TrueCharts config lets you **add additional app storage** through hostpaths which are linked to a local path on the app (e.g linking ``/mnt/tank/pool/folder`` to ``/media/folder``).
+This will allow the path on your SCALE installation to be available from your app, assuming permissions are correctly configured.

 From your SCALE App's configuration (during or after installation):
 1. Scroll down to ``Storage and Persistence``